kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## In friendship as well as love, ignorance very often contributes more to our happiness than knowledge. - François de La Rochefoucauld
+    ## Friendship is a very taxing and arduous form of leisure activity. - Mortimer J. Adler